snowplow-archive/snowplow.github.com/_posts/2015-xx-xx-snowplow-r65-scarlet-rosefinch.md

 }
 ```

-Additionally, the Scala Stream Collector has a ShutdownHook which sends all stored records.
+Additionally, the Scala Stream Collector has a `ShutdownHook` which sends all stored records.
 This prevents stored events from being lost when the collector is shut down.

 <h2><a name="cors">2.
 CORS support</a></h2>

-The Scala Stream Collector now supports CORS requests.
-This means that you can send events to it from Snowplow's client-side JavaScript Tracker using POST rather than GET.
+The Scala Stream Collector now supports [CORS][cors] requests.
+This means that you can send events to it from Snowplow's client-side [JavaScript Tracker][js-tracker] using POST rather than GET.
 This is advantageous because it means that your requests are no longer subject to Internet Explorer's querystring size limit.

-The Scala Stream Collector now also supports cross-origin requests from the Snowplow ActionScript 3.0 Tracker.
+The Scala Stream Collector now also supports cross-origin requests from the [Snowplow ActionScript 3.0 Tracker][as-tracker].

 <h2><a name="reliability">3.
 Increased reliability</a></h2>

+In the event that Kinesis is temporarily unreachable, records are no longer dropped with an error message.
+Instead a strategy of expon

 If an attempt to write records to Kinesis failed, previous versions of the Kinesis apps would just log an error message.
-The new release prevents events from being lost in the event that Kinesis is temporarily unreachable by implementing an exponential backoff strategy with jitter when PutRecords requests fail.
+The new release prevents events from being lost in the event that Kinesis is temporarily unreachable by implementing an [exponential backoff strategy with jitter][backoff] when PutRecords requests fail.

 The minimum and maximum backoffs to use are configurable in the `backoffPolicy` for the Scala Stream Collector and Scala Kinesis Enrich: